slatedocs/slate/source/includes/administration/_environments.md

 `user.id`<br/>*UUID* | The user that will be added to the environment.
 `role.id`<br/>*UUID* | The role that the user will have in the environment.

-You will need to either be owner on the environment or have the `Admin environments` permission to execute this operation.
+You will need to either be owner on the environment or have the `Environments: Own All` permission to execute this operation.

 ### Update member